wp-plugins/categories-images/readme.txt

 5. Now you can exclude any taxonomy from the plugin and save changes.

 == Changelog ==

+= 2.4 =
+* Adding language support for Spanish (Thansk so much to Maria Ramos [http://webhostinghub.com]).
+* Adding support for resizing categories images (Thanks so much to Rahil Wazir).
+* Some code enhancements.

 = 2.3.2 =
 * Adding language support for French.